Starting a Home Care Business

 Other Home Care Marketing Initiatives when Starting a Home Care Business

-There are other business development approaches to marketing your home care business, but this is where you want to start and what you want to be thinking about if you truly plan on running a successful home care business.
+There are other marketing and business development approaches to marketing your home care business, but this is where you want to start and what you want to be thinking about if you truly plan on running a successful home care business.

 Your home care business is a non-medical business and not a home health care business.
 This means that most of the services you are providing will be paid out of pocket at the expense of your patient (Medicare and most insurance companies only reimburse for home health care – There are however oppertunities to enroll with Medicaid or Waiver Programs in many states).
 This may not seem appealing to you, but keep in mind, the unfortunate folks in this situation have no other choice.
 The need is plenty, and the demand is only growing.
 When you see a successful home care franchise business, these are private pay businesses being paid cash money by their patients and their families in nearly every case.